What’s the issue?

 - Hone in seems to be as widely used as home in, if not more widely.

-- If you use it, you are in the majority, but several reputable sources view it as a mistake.
+- If you use hone in, you are (globally) in the majority, but several reputable sources view it as a mistake.

 - For many people, however, it is the only correct version, and makes sense semantically.